BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide200.md

-## Lab 200 - Analyzing Sales - Basic Introduction to Core Features
+## Part 2 - Analyzing Sales - Basic Introduction to Core Features

 This section walks you through the analysis of a single data set.